-If the bowler throws the ball towards the striker's end before entering the delivery stride, either umpire shall call and signal No ball.
-See clause 41.17 (Batsmen stealing a run).
+If the bowler throws the ball towards the striker's end before entering the delivery stride, it is not a No ball and the procedure stated in 21.3 shall not apply.
+However, the umpire shall call and signal Dead ball under clause 20.4.2.12.